idnow/de.idnow.android/README.md

 ### 3.22.1
 Changes:
-- Update the way to import SDK
+- Update the way how to import SDK

 Migration Guide:
 - Update reference to IDnow SDK to 3.22.1 (dependency : de.idnow.sdk:idnow-android-sdk:3.22.1 )